hazem-swelam/hazem-swelam/README.md

 # 👋 Welcome to my GitHub profile!
 I'm Hazem

 I'm a junior computer science student at Nile University, and I'm on an exciting journey to become a full-stack web developer.
-Ihave a great knowlegde in  full-stack web development and that  covers a wide range of topics like :  HTML and CSSo, JavaScript, React, Node.js, and more.
+Ihave a great knowlegde in  full-stack web development and that  covers a wide range of topics like :  HTML and CSS, JavaScript, React, Node.js, and more.